-The architectural guidelines for Riverstead will initially establish the character of the community and maintain the integrity of the community for years to come.
-The guidelines will aim to ensure that the community of Riverstead presents a long-term impression of quality yet recognizes the importance of attainable housing product.
+The architectural guidelines for Riverstead Phase 52 will build off of the success of the community and maintain the integrity of the community for years to come.
 The objectives are to promote a high level of architectural detail, ensure appropriate building form, promote landscaping features that enhance the environment, and certify awareness of community sustainability.
 Text, illustration, photos, and models are intended to provide guidance to those participating in the design and construction process; however, they are not always absolute or prescriptive, and they encourage design creativity and diversity within a range of architectural styles.